Pipeline

 Pipeline Methods

-The pipeline has four main stages: downloadocrextractmap_*
+The pipeline stages: downloadocrcuratemap_*

 Download